Skip to main content

 The template already supports regular sales-activity reports from the representative and company-maintained transaction records.
 If you want additional artifacts, such as account-ownership proof or attribution logs, add them explicitly in the agreement.
 Use a simple test: can a reviewer verify confirmation, invoicing, and full payment from one claim packet without chasing side messages?

 "Regular reports" does not set a specific cadence on its own.
-Payment timing is also a fill-in field ([monthly/quarterly] and [X] days after receipt of customer payment), so the template does not provide a fixed reporting or approval SLA by itself.
+Payment timing is also a fill-in field (monthly or quarterly and a set number of days after receipt of customer payment), so the template does not provide a fixed reporting or approval SLA by itself.

 Write the process in operational terms: when reports are due, where they are submitted, who acknowledges receipt, and when approval or rejection is issued.
 If both sides cannot calendar these dates on day one, the clause is still too loose.